NIH begins clinical trial testing COVID-19 vaccine in pregnant women

 Pregnant women are at higher risk of complications including premature birth, high blood pressure with organ failure risk, need for intensive care and possible death, according to the NIH.

-A research study conducted in February in Israel showed that antibodies were detected in all 20 women administered with both the doses of the Pfizer (PFE.N)/BioNTech (22UAy.DE) vaccine during their third trimester of pregnancy and also in their newborns. read more
+A research study conducted in February in Israel showed that antibodies were detected in all 20 women administered with both the doses of the Pfizer/BioNTech vaccine during their third trimester of pregnancy and also in their newborns.

 The NIH study, MOMI-VAX, will measure the development and durability of antibodies against the coronavirus in women vaccinated during pregnancy or the first two postpartum months.